xidist/lab06-reactiondiffusion/README.md

 # Submission
 - Create a pull request to this repository
 - In the README, include the names of both of your team members
-- In the README, include images (or videos!) of your results AND the values for all the parameters you changed
+- In the README, include a description of the task or puzzle you completed, screenshots/images (or videos!) of your results, AND the values for all the parameters you changed
+- There is no need to upload a Houdini File.
+Screenshots of your results and images (or written values) of the parameters will be sufficient!